Martian-Engineering/renewhome/notes.md

         * Can latch on to some little thing you mentioned offhandedly
         * Loves to add timeouts, retries, and caches instead of solving a problem
     * Put in work to reduce friction
+      * Take the time to define good system prompts
       * Instruct the LLM to run verification scripts, like linting
       * Instead of copying and pasting error messages, use Cursor agent mode or Claude Code
       * Keep important docs in context, maybe even in the repo